 Heirloom Criollo Amazonico Cacao beans travel from the rainforest 100 miles by canoe down the Amazon River to get to the nearest road.
 The Asháninka community has been growing this cacao for generations.
 We’ve worked closely with them and the Rainforest Foundation UK to help establish a regenerative business model; the organically certified Kemito Ene cooperative.

-We don’t roast our cacao beans meaning the beans are in their purest, most essential form and minimally processed so that the chocolate is nutritionally dense and full of flavour.
+Our cacao beans are unroasted.
+This means they are in their purest, most essential form and minimally processed so that the chocolate is nutritionally dense and full of flavour.

 Our outer chocolate boxes are made from 97% post-consumer fibreboard with vegetable ink dyes.

-Even the wrappers that look like plastic are in fact made from plants!
+Even though the wrappers look like plastic they’re made from plants!
 They’re made with cellulose from sustainably managed trees and corn starch polymer from non-GMO corn.
 They’re completely home compostable.